argrelay/argrelay/readme.md

     # in client `dev-shell.bash`:
     relay_demo goto host dev        # press Alt+Shift+Q shortcut to describe command line args
     ```
+    > TODO: Currently, the output is on serer side.
+Print on client side (need to transfer server state to client).

 *   Inspect how auto-completion binds to `relay_demo` command: